Dr Geoff Neal – Chair

 Dr Victoria Chapman – Vet

 Victoria became involved with SPAW in 2016 as part of a partially Zoetis funded trip.
-Since then she has returned to Tonga, leading a team of vets and nurses a further two clinics and she has also run a clinic in Samoa.
+Since then, she has returned to Tonga and Samoa several times, leading teams of vets and nurses.

 Victoria graduated as a veterinarian from Massey University in 2006 and spent 11 years in mixed and companion animal practice before joining Zoetis, where her current role is Veterinary Advisor for livestock.
-She is also secretary on the New Zealand Veterinary Association Deer Branch Committee and she plays a part in running industry events.
-In her spare time, Victoria runs a small farm breeding Valais Blacknose sheep in Mosgiel.
+She also helps run several production animal events for veterinarians in the livestock industry.
+In her spare time, Victoria runs a small farm in Mosgiel, breeding Valais Blacknose sheep.

 Aroha Webster – Communications and Marketing